NZ claw past Pumas, set up semifinal vs Wallabies

 Send to a friend

-AUCKLAND, New Zealand(AP) New Zealand won the torrid forwards showdown against Argentina to tough out a 33-10 victory on Sunday that set up a semifinal with archrival Australia in the Rugby World Cup.
+AUCKLAND, New Zealand(AP) New Zealand won the torrid forwards showdown against Argentina with a 33-10 victory Sunday that set up a trans-Tasman semifinal with Australia in the Rugby World Cup.

 The Pumas went gunning for the All Blacks up front, and New Zealand struggled mightily to break their clutches on Eden Park.
 Argentina even scored a try against the run of play to briefly lead 7-6 in the first half, but under constant siege, the Pumas grudgingly conceded penalties.